 Note: We request official copies of transcripts to be sent to Admissions, Burren College of Art, Newtown Castle, Ballyvaughan, Co.
 Clare, Ireland, as hard copies or sent by the university/college via password protected email.
 Portfolio images can be submitted electronically via GoogleDocs or www.wetransfer.com.
 All other application materials can be emailed to the Director of Admissions, Lisa Newman, at email@example.com

-Burren College of Art does not discriminate on the basis of age, race, colour, sex, sexual orientation, gender identity or expression, religion, national or ethnic origin, disability, or veteran status in any phase of its employment process, in any phase of its admission or scholarship programs, or other aspects of its educational programs or activities.
+Burren College of Art does not discriminate on the basis of age, race, sexual orientation, gender identity or expression, religion, national or ethnic origin, ability, or veteran status in any phase of its employment process, in any phase of its admission or scholarship programs, or other aspects of its educational programs or activities.

 The risk of catching coronavirus in Ireland is still low to moderate.
 Burren College of Art’s top priority is the safety and wellbeing of our community.
 We are closely monitoring the evolving situation and will respond as needed following the information given by Health Service Executive, Ireland and travel advice from the World Health Organization.